-Patrick Keel, a former state district judge, has mediated and arbitrated thousands of disputes, including those involving commercial contracts, family law, construction, employment, trade secrets, patent, copyright, trademark, real estate, class actions, administrative law, probate, defamation, professional malpractice, and personal injury claims.
-He is also a lecturer on trial advocacy at the University of Texas School of Law.
+Patrick Keel, a former state district judge, has mediated and arbitrated thousands of disputes, including those involving commercial contracts, construction contracts, employment law, trade secrets, patent, copyright, trademark, real estate, class actions, administrative law, probate, defamation, professional malpractice, family law, and personal injury claims.
+He is also an adjunct professor in the trial advocacy program at the University of Texas School of Law.
 In 2009, the Supreme Court of Texas appointed Keel to the Professional Ethics Committee for the State Bar of Texas.
 Keel also serves as a Title IX Hearing Officer for the University of Texas at Austin.

-In 1995, the governor appointed Keel to the Texas Commission on Jail Standards, the state agency responsible for setting and enforcing minimum standards for county jails.
-After confirmation by the Texas Senate, Keel served as a commissioner for seven years.
+In 1995, Governor George W. Bush appointed Keel to the Texas Commission on Jail Standards, the state agency responsible for setting and enforcing minimum standards for county jails, where he served for seven years.
 During college, at age 20, Keel was elected to the Lake Travis ISD board of trustees.

-Keel was born in Austin in 1964.
-He is a fifth-generation Austinite and sixth in a family of seven children.
+Keel is a fifth-generation Austinite and sixth in a family of seven children.
 His hobbies include trail walking, snow skiing, and water skiing.
 He is also a decent cook.
-Keel is a member of and volunteer at St. Austin Catholic Church.
+Keel is a member and volunteer at St. Austin Catholic Church.

 J.D., with Honors, University of Texas School of Law (1989)

 Director, Legal Research Board; Member, Phi Delta Phi International Legal Fraternity

 B.A. in Economics, University of Texas at Austin (1986)

 Mediator and Arbitrator (2005 to present)

 Lecturer, University of Texas School of Law (2007 to present)

 Judge, 345th District Court of Travis County, Texas (Jan.
 2003 thru Dec.
 2004)